bpowers402/Value_it/README.md

 | g (0) | h (0) | i (-2) |

 We suppose that if the robot is told to take an action (say for example, move up), there is a 70% chance it correctly follows the order, and a 10% chance of it moving down, left or right instead (that is, a 10% chance for each option).
-For example, if the robit is in square $b$, and the chosen action is to move up, the probability it moves to sqaure $a$ is 0.7 , and the probability it stays in square $b$ (because it moved left) is 0.1.
+For example, if the robot is in square $b$, and the chosen action is to move up, the probability it moves to sqaure $a$ is 0.7 , and the probability it stays in square $b$ (because it moved left) is 0.1.
 The states, actions, transitions matrix and reward matrix can then be coded as follows:

 ```python